top of page

 Once the shells have cooled use your hands or a spoon to crush them into small pieces.
 It is important to ensure the eggshells are no longer in the shape of an egg as this will encourage chickens to peck and eat their own eggs in the future.
 The broken shells can be scattered or placed in a feeder for free choice grazing.

-Do Chickens Get Grit Naturally?
+Do Chickens Get Grit On Their Own?

 Chickens have a natural instinct that when they are foraging, they will ingest small pebbles and stones as a form of insoluble grit.